Warm–hot intergalactic medium: Circumgalactic medium

-Conceptually similar to WHIM, circumgalactic medium (CGM) is a halo of gas between the ISM and virial radii surrounding galaxies that is diffuse, and nearly invisible.
-Current thinking is that the CGM is an important source of star-forming material, and that it regulates a galaxy’s gas supply.
-If visible, the CGM of the Andromeda Galaxy (1.3-2 million ly) would stretch 3 times the size of the width of the Big Dipper—easily the biggest feature on the nighttime sky, and even bump into our own CGM, though that isn't fully known because we reside in it.
-There are two layered parts to Andromeda's CGM: an inner shell of gas is nested inside an outer shell.
-The inner shell (0.5 million ly) is more dynamic and is thought to be more dynamic and turbulent because of outflows from supernova, and the outer shell is hotter and smoother.
+If visible, the CGM of the Andromeda Galaxy (1.3-2 million ly) would stretch 3 times the size of the width of the Big Dipper –easily the biggest feature on the nighttime sky, and even bump into our own CGM, though that isn't fully known because we reside in it.
+There are two layered parts to Andromeda's CGM: an inner shell of plasma is nested inside an outer shell.
+The inner shell (0.5 million ly) is more dynamic and is thought to be more dynamic and turbulent because of outflows from supernovae, whereas the outer shell is hotter and smoother.